 You should keep your WordPress core and your Theme up to date with the latest version, and that also means keeping your themes updated with the latest functions.
 Keep an eye on your server logs, fight against 404’s and broken links, and keep up with your moderation duties.

-Keep tracking your server log throught Google Analytics and by using other applications, among them the most popular statistical applications is Google Analytics (GA).
-It tracks huge amount of data for as many websites as you can throw at it.
-You requires a Google account and the placement of a small snippet of code into the footer of your site’s pages.
+Keep tracking your server log through Google Analytics and by using other applications, among them the most popular statistical applications is Google Analytics (GA).
+It tracks a huge amount of data for as many websites as you can throw at it.
+You require a Google account and the placement of a small snippet of code into the footer of your site’s pages.